flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

         These are procedures that are defined and published that takes a flight from the take-off phase to the enroute phase.

-    To program the Standard Instrument Depature (SID):
+    To program the Standard Instrument Departure (SID):

-    * Press LSK1 or EGFF (your departure airport)
+    * Press LSK1L or EGFF (your departure airport)
     * Select `DEPARTURE` shown next to LSK1L
     * Select the runway you are departing from.
 In this case `30` using LSK3L
-    * On the list of SIDs select the `BCN1A` depature
+    * On the list of SIDs select the `BCN1A` departure

-    The MCDU should now show you at the top of the screen in yellow what you have selected for your depature from EGFF.
+    The MCDU should now show you at the top of the screen in yellow what you have selected for your departure from EGFF.

     ![mcdu8](../assets/beginner-guide/mcdu/mcdu8.png)